leodip/goiabada/mkdocs/docs/installation.md

 ## Docker compose

-The most convenient way to use Goiabada is via a container.
+The recommended and most convenient way to use Goiabada is via a container.
 Container images are available in [docker hub](https://hub.docker.com/repository/docker/leodip/goiabada).

 To get started, feel free to use and customize the following docker compose file.
 You can download it by right clicking [this link](https://github.com/leodip/goiabada/raw/main/authserver/docker/docker-compose.yml) and 'save as'.